Final round of Innovation Challenge – Mind-blowing research projects by Vinsers

 In this year’s final round, experts from prestigious research institutions and universities, including the Vietnam Academy of Science and Technology (VAST), the Vietnam National University (VNU) – Hanoi, the Hanoi National University of Education (HNUE), Vin University (VinUni) and so on, acted as the judges of the competition.

 “I highly appreciate the feasibility of the projects related to COVID-19, traditional medicine and energy.
 It is great that students as young as the 6th grade developed a battery recycling project to help protect the environment.
-Many of these projects have high potential to make profits or become intensive studies.” – Mr. Bui Dinh Tu, Associate Dean of the Faculty of Engineering Physics and Nanotechnology under VNU University of Engineering and Technology, commented on the finalist projects of Innovation Challenge 2020 as the judge representative.
+Many of these projects have high potential to make profits or become intensive studies.” – Mr. Bui Dinh Tu, Associate Dean of the Faculty of Engineering Physics and Nanotechnology under VNU University of Engineering and Technology, commented on the finalist projects of the Innovation Challenge 2020 as the judge representative.

 Opportunities to take part in international science competitions